 Other things to do in Sintra

 One day in Sintra is often not enough if you want to see more than one or two sights.
-Sintra is also the home of the famous Pena Palace, Quinta da Regaleira, and the Morrish Castle.
+Sintra is also the home of the famous Pena Palace, Quinta da Regaleira, Convent of the Capuchos, and the Moorish Castle.
 In Sintra Town, you have the option to visit the National Palace of Sintra and the botanical garden Parque da Liberdade.

 Especially in the summer, some palaces and sights can get very busy.
 For example, you’ll need to order a ticket upfront for Palácio da Pena and Quinta da Regaleira.
 The calendar will show you which times are available.
 The queue at Castelo dos Mouros and Palácio Nacional de Sintra are often shorter, but a Skip the Line ticket will save you heaps of time!
 On busy days, you might be able to visit two sights; in the low season, maybe three, albeit it would be a bit rushed.

 Where to stay

 When visiting Sintra, ideally, you will stay one or two nights.
 At night the town gets quieter, and there are many lovely places to eat (try Bacalhau na Vila for lunch and the famous Queijadas da Sapa with coffee).
 In the morning, you’ll be the first in line at the fabulous sights of Sintra!
 There is a wide variety of hotels and apartments suitable for every budget.